iterative/dvc.org/content/docs/command-reference/plots/index.md

 PNG, or SVG images found in your project.
 Typically these are artifacts of an [ML pipeline] or performance logs produced by [DVCLive].

-Plots have to be defined either at the stage level, or at the pipeline level in `dvc.yaml`.

 [ml pipeline]: /doc/start/data-management/data-pipelines
 [dvclive]: /doc/dvclive